 Church records for Redbourn Parish

 Redbourn church is ancient, having been dedicated by the Bishop of Lincoln ~1100.
 The fabric of the building has grown since the 11th Century, with particular additions in the 14th century.
-A few monumental brasses have survived, notable those of the Peacock family and of the tenants of the Manor, Sir Richard REDE and his family.
+A few monumental brasses have survived, notable those of the Peacock family and of the late Tudor tenants of the Manor, Sir Richard REDE and his family.

 The parish records begin in 1617, an earlier volume which covered the later Tudor period having been lost.
 This loss may have happened during the English Civil War, when the imposition of secular parish officials often resulted in only the current register being handed over to the new incumbent.
 However some Bishop’s Transcripts of these earlier years have survived and, along with marriage licences, allow some of the lost entries to be reconstructed.
 A transcript of all the earlier entries is given here.

 The lands of Redbourn were the subject of disputes between some of the owners and these sometimes found their way to the Equity Courts in London.
-The earliest ones appear in the Court of Chancery, but after the dissolution of the monastery and the acquisition of the manor by the Crown, such disputes became issues relevant to the Royal finances and therefore appear not in the records of the Exchequer.
+The earliest ones appear in the Court of Chancery, but after the dissolution of the monastery and the acquisition of the manor by the Crown, such disputes became issues relevant to the Royal finances and therefore appear in the records of the Exchequer.
 In the earliest years after the dissolution of the monasteries, Redbourn equity suits were heard in the Court of Augmentations and then the Court of the Exchequer.

 In the course of our research, I have transcribed and summarised several equity suits from Redbourn residents.
 These documents are presented here.